aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/mhtml-to-html/_index.md

 ---
 title: MHTML to HTML Convert API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to convert MHTML format file to HTML format file.
 url: /ruby/conversion/mhtml-to-html/
 ---